CaptainCoderOrg/AdventuresInCSharpExtension/adventures-in-c--extension/README.md

 ### 0.0.5 - Beta Release

-Update extension to use POST method for generating URLs.
+* Update to use new POST request for generating a share URL
+* Update to use new VSCode URI when loading Shared URL.

 ### 0.0.4 - Beta Release